seqan/learning-resources/doc/nanocourse/bitvectors.md

 3
 ```

-If you are inexperienced with C++ you can use the following backbone:
+If you are inexperienced with C++, you can use the following backbone:

 \hint
 ```cpp